rust-lang/rust/uninitialized.md

 It should go without saying that these functions, if misused, will cause serious havoc or just straight up Undefined Behaviour.
 The only things that these functions *themselves* require is that the locations you want to read and write are allocated.
-However the ways writing arbitrary bit patterns to arbitrary locations of memory can break things are basically uncountable!
+However the ways writing arbitrary bits to arbitrary locations of memory can break things are basically uncountable!

 Putting this all together, we get the following: